puzzle/krita-ai-techkafi/public/INDEX.md

 https://poloclub.github.io/diffusion-explainer/

-... but today is not about Stable Diffusion.
+... but today is not about Stable Diffusion algorithm.

 ---